jasonwiranata/ez-inventory/README.md

    Product Name,
    Product Qty, and
    Product Unit.
-   These data will be stored in Firebase realtime database
+   The app will take these values from their respective EditText fields, save them in variables, create their respective data models (ProductionData and InventoryData), and then insert them into their respective child nodes in the Firebase Realtime Database.
-3. Sales : In the sales feature the app will ask user to input the :
+2. Sales : In the sales feature the app will ask user to input the :
    Transaction ID,
    Transaction Date,
    Product ID,
    Product Name,
    Product Sold, and
    Product Unit.
-   These data will be stored in Firebase realtime database
+   The app will take these values from their respective EditText fields, save them in variables, create their respective data models (TransactionData and InventoryData), and then insert the new transaction as a new item in the database, as well as update the Inventory by deducting the amount sold from the amount in stock.
-5. View Inventory : In the View Inventory feature, the app will give the user information of the product, such as ;
+3. View Inventory : In the View Inventory feature, the app will give the user information of the product, such as ;
    Product ID, Product Name, Product QTY, Product Unit
-6. View Productions : In the View productions feature, the app will give the user information of the production, such as;
+4. View Productions : In the View productions feature, the app will give the user information of the production, such as;
    Production ID, Production Date, Material Name, Material Used, Material Unit, Product ID, Product Name, Product QTY, Product Unit
-7. View Transactions : In the View Transactions, the app will give the user information of the transactions, such as;
+5. View Transactions : In the View Transactions, the app will give the user information of the transactions, such as;
    Transaction ID, Transaction Date, Product ID, Product Name, Product Sold, Product Unit.
+   For each of aforementioned Views, we implemented simple Adapters that accepts an ArrayList of their respective data objects (InventoryData for Inventory, and so on).
+   We obtain the values of the objects by using a ValueEventListener from Firebase to get a snapshot of the data.
 **Note that this features are all synced together.**

 ## Features that we think need to be improved / make